One of the top benefits of learning what is Next.js, is the knowledge of how flexible you can become in building, and adapting to online reality.

-If you want to learn more, we always recommend starting from our guide – What is Jamstack?
+If you want to learn more, we always recommend starting with our guide – What is Jamstack?

 On top of that, we made a short video that may help you decide whether you should use Jamstack architecture for your project, or not:

 With Next.js you can build a number of digital products and interfaces such as:

 - MVP (Minimum Viable Product)

 - Static websites

 - Single web pages

 - Complex and demanding web applications